Skip to main content

 The groundwater standards for carbofuran were adopted in Cycle 1 (1985) and updated in Cycle 3 (1990).

 Carbofuran is a pesticide used to control a variety of outdoor insects.
-Animal studies have shown that exposure to carbofuran can affect the nervous system and reproduction.
+Studies have shown that exposure to high levels of carbofuran can affect the nervous system and reproduction.

 Carbon disulfide